OfficeDev/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

     ![Add Client Application](https://raw.githubusercontent.com/OfficeDev/Microsoft-Teams-Samples/main/samples/bot-conversation-sso-quickstart/js/sso_media/AddClient.png)

-5) Setup Bot Service Connection (TokenStore)
+5) Setup Azure Bot Service Connection (TokenStore) Note> Azure bot will be created automatically in the selected subscription and resource group while running the sample using Toolkit.

-- In the Azure Portal, navigate back to the Azure Bot resource created in Step 2
+- In the Azure Portal, go to the resource group selected while running the sample using toolkit and navigate to the Azure Bot resource

-- Switch to the "Settings" blade and click "Add Setting" under the OAuth Connection Settings section
+- Switch to the "Settings" and Configuration section and click on `Add OAuth Connection Settings`

     ![Add OAuth Settings](https://raw.githubusercontent.com/OfficeDev/Microsoft-Teams-Samples/main/samples/bot-conversation-sso-quickstart/js/sso_media/AzureBotConfigurationPage.png)